TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event Related Module/Event Related LFP Analysis/Functions/README.txt

 % 13.
 PlotAppearance: structure holding info about plot appearances the user
 % might have modified.
 % 14.
 ERPChannel: char, Channel for ERP Plot on top
+% 15.
+DataType: char, either 'Raw Event Related Data' or 'Preprocessed Event Related Data'
+% 16.
+SingleChannelPlotType: ERP plot type of single channel plot on top.
+% if 0: all trials in grey lines, mean in black line.
+0: imagesc plot with
+% every trial and ERP overlayed
+% 17.
+EventNr: double, nr of trigger shown.
+So that in imagsc plot y axis labels
+% can be spaced farther if there are many trigger

 % Outputs:
 % 1.
 CSDClim